mzjp2/blog/_posts/2021-10-19-ssh-kubernetes-pod.md

 First off, I needed to spin a pod up that runs an [OpenSSH](https://www.openssh.com) server, preferrably with the `authorized_keys` baked into the image already.
 To do this I used this super simple Dockerfile from [corbinu/ssh-server](https://github.com/corbinu/ssh-server).

+### Step 1

-1. Clone the repository down:
+Clone the repository down:

 ```
 git clone https://github.com/corbinu/ssh-server.git
 ```

+### Step 2

-2. Add the relevant public keys to the `authorized_keys` file at the root of the repository (create it if required)
+Add the relevant public keys to the `authorized_keys` file at the root of the repository (create it if required)

 ```
 echo "public_key_1" > authorized_keys
 echo "public_key_2" >> authorized_keys
 ```

-3. Modify the configuration within `sshd_config` to ensure that the SSH connection doesn't time out after 1 minute (as it does by default):
+Modify the configuration within `sshd_config` to ensure that the SSH connection doesn't time out after 1 minute (as it does by default):

 ```
 ClientAliveInterval 30